03/18/2022

-Prepare for a VIDEO interview like a pro
+How to prepare for a video interview like a pro.

-A recent Drake survey showed three out of four people are either thinking about a career change or actively interviewing for a new role.
-This data points to last year's predictions of "The Great Resignation," now underway.
+A 2022 Drake survey revealed that three out of four people were either contemplating a career change or actively interviewing for a new role.
+With the market landscape beginning to shift, now is a great time to explore new opportunities.

 1. First impressions are no longer your appearance but your environment.